What is espresso? It’s simply just another method of preparing coffee.

 Just think of it this way, our usual coffee makers at home, which is pouring water over roasted, ground coffee beans contained in a filter and slowly dripped into our carafe is one way, while making espresso is another way of making coffee.
 Whatever you learned today regarding espresso, always remember to enjoy your drink and savor every drop of this romantic drink.

-Now if someone asks, “What is espresso?” we hope you’re more confident in telling them what it really is.
+Now if someone asks you about how to make espresso coffee, we hope you’re more confident in telling them what it really is.
 Go out and have fun making espresso everyone!